HIPAA Compliant E-Signatures: Healthcare Provider Guide (2026)

 Patient-Facing Documents

-- Informed consent forms: Treatment consent, surgical consent, research participation
+- Informed consent forms: Treatment consent, surgical consent, research participation consent

 - Patient intake forms: Demographics, medical history, insurance information

-- HIPAA acknowledgments: Notice of privacy practices
+- HIPAA acknowledgments: Notice of Privacy Practices (NPP) receipt

 - Financial agreements: Payment plans, financial responsibility forms

-- Telehealth consent: Authorization for virtual care
+- Telehealth consent: Authorization for virtual care delivery

-- Release of information: Authorization to share medical records
+- Release of information: Authorization to share medical records with third parties

 Provider and Administrative Documents